We know you have questions

 Our need-blind policy for first-year applicants who are U.S. citizens or permanent residents means we will not consider an applicant’s ability to pay when making admission decisions.
 So, whether a student needs a small amount of assistance or the total cost of attendance, they will be considered for admission based on their abilities, not on their ability to pay.

-This policy does not affect the financial assistance process—we are committed to meeting 100 percent of demonstrated financial need for all students admitted to WashU.
+This policy does not affect the financial aid process—we are committed to meeting 100 percent of demonstrated financial need for all students admitted to WashU.

 We want to make WashU accessible to every qualified student.
 We do this by removing barriers to admission and providing financial resources to make sure all qualified students are able to attend, regardless of their ability to pay.
 In our review, we look for evidence of academic potential, strong personal characteristics and qualities, activities and commitment, and potential for fit in the WashU community.